44 African nations sign pact establishing free trade area: AU

 However, the agreement will still have to be ratified at a national level, and is only due to come into force in 180 days.

-Nigeria, one of Africa's largest markets, hesitated after objections from business leaders and unions -- a sign that getting the deal through scores of national parliaments may face several hurdles.
+One of Africa's largest markets, Nigeria hesitated after objections from business leaders and unions -- a sign that getting the deal through scores of national parliaments may face several hurdles.

 "Some countries have reservations and have not finalised their national consultations.
 But we shall have another summit in Mauritania in July where we expect countries with reservations to also sign," said Albert Muchanga, the AU Commissioner for Trade and Industry.